MatthiasQuintern/nicole/README.md

 ## Overview
 Nicole is a program that searches for lyrics and writes them into the mp3-tag.

-There is a 5 second delay between each request to azlyrics.com because the site will block your ip if there are too many requests.
+Unfortunately, there needs to be a 5 second delay between each request to azlyrics.com because the site will block your ip for a while if you send many requests.

 ### Files
 Nicole supports FLAC and mp3 files.
 Other files can not be edited (as of now).